IRTF-HRPC/drafts/draft-feminism.md

 If someone without enough experience is driving down a road that intersects the highway and wants to get there, that person will be at greater risk of crashing or having an accident.
 In addition, without a valid license the person will also run the risk of being fined by the traffic authorities.
 In terms of rights, those intersecting roads are not robust and the risks of accident are forms of discrimination experienced by those who drive on them.
 What if many small streets intersect at the same point on the highway?

-Arised in black feminist theory, the concept of intersectionality serves to understand how multiple forms of discrimination overlap {{Collins}}.
+Arisen in black feminist theory, the concept of intersectionality serves to understand how multiple forms of discrimination overlap {{Collins}}.
 As first pointed by {{Crenshaw}} in the United States, "Black women can experience discrimination in ways that are both similar to and different from those experienced by white women and Black men", so an intersectional approach should be able to recognize this type of discrimination by transcending the one-way perspective with which the justice system, as well as feminist and anti-racist movements, had traditionally operated.

 From this proposal, the concept has meant a paradigm shift both in feminist thinking {{Collins}} and movements {{Lorde}}{{Davis}}, and more recently in the design and implementation of public policies {{Mason}}{{Hankivsky}}.
-The intersectional approach is not focused on the problem of equality but on difference; discrimination is not analyzed in terms of effective access to rights, but the conditions and capacities that people have to access those rights.
+The intersectional approach is not focused on the problem of equality but on difference; discrimination is not analyzed in terms of effective access to rights, but the conditions and capacities people have to exercise those rights.

 Therefore, an intersectional feminist perspective focuses on social location, the multiple layered identities people live, derived from social relations, history and structures of power through which people can experience both oppression and privilege.
 These oppressions can be structural and dynamic, determined by gender, race or skin color, class, sexuality, ethnicity, age, language, geographic location, abilities or health conditions, among other factors {{Symington}}.

-The concept _matrix of domination_, introduced by {{Collins}} as complementary to _intersectionality_, refers to the way in which the powers that produce and reproduce intersecting oppression are organized.
+The concept _matrix of domination_, introduced by {{Collins}} as complementary to _intersectionality_, refers to the way in which the powers that produce and reproduce intersecting oppressions are organized.
 In summary, the concept _intersectionality_ has served to recognize people's different experiences and social locations and with this, the need of a bottom up understanding of discrimination and oppression; in addition, the concept _matrix of domination_ turns the gaze on the context of power -institutional, political, economic and symbolic- in which intersecting oppressions operate.

 ### Internet as a matrix of domination

 The gender and sexual rights lens on critical internet-related rights contained in the Feminist Principles of the Internet has been built bottom up by the feminist movement {{FPI}}, which treats most prominently people who are negatively discriminated against on the basis of their gender and sexuality, but not exclusively.
-Because the threats to women and queer people, whose bodies and manifestations are already under strong, albeit sometimes invisible, social, cultural and political surveillance, an intersectional feminist analysis makes it possible to recognize how multiple oppressions affect the ways people access, use and participate on the internet.
+Based on the threats to women and queer people -whose bodies and manifestations are already under strong, albeit sometimes invisible, social, cultural and political surveillance-, an intersectional feminist analysis makes it possible to recognize how multiple oppressions affect the ways people access, use and participate on the internet.

-From now on, some of these experiences will be used to identify how the Internet can enable or restrict the possibility of justice and equity among its users.
+From now on, some of these experiences will be used to identify how the internet can enable or restrict the possibility of justice and equity among its users.
 For this purpose, it is useful to understand the internet as a _matrix of domination_ in the sense pointed by {{Collins}}: as an institutional, political, symbolic and cultural context where different intersecting oppressions are shaped and reinforced.

 This document addresses the opportunities and vulnerabilities incorporated into Internet protocols for specific, traditionally discriminated groups, on the assumption that these values are inherent in technological design.
 Through the proposed intersectional perspective, a multilevel description of the factors, processes and social structures that affect different experiences on the Internet is presented below and, based on specific cases, an analysis will be made of how the different protocols intervene in the shaping and reinforcement of intersecting oppressions faced by users on different social locations.